 Consider if the problem must be solved now.
 If possible, it is always best to deliberate before reaching a decision.
 If an immediate decision is necessary, don't make a snap decision.
 Take time to know what the problem is before making the decision.
 Five minutes of consideration is better than none!
 A few minutes of "problem identification" will produce a more sound decision than one with no consideration at all.
 Fast decisions are not necessarily snap decisions.
-People accustomed to making decision.
+People accustomed to making decisions go through the decision-making process so that it may appear as a snap decision.
 However, some men possess enough experience that they grasp the situation at once.
 That is not a snap decision.
 Problem-solving by an organized approach will take a little time the first time you try it, but it can become a surprisingly rapid process after you work at it a little while.
 You'll never get all the facts, so spend the amount of time that you have gathering facts, analyzing the problem and then select the one solution you believe is best.